JLBP/BetterDiscordTheme/README.md

 # DiscordTheme Timmac
 >A Timmac BetterDiscord theme for BetterDiscord (https://betterdiscord.net)

-All themes go into %appdata%\BetterDiscord\themes

-Windows:
+###How To Use BetterDiscord Themes

+Download the the themes (Click on Download ZIP)

+Open the BetterDiscord Themes Folder

+>Windows:
->> Win Key + Run > %appdata% to get to the folder
+>> Win Key + Run > %appdata%\BetterDiscord\themes to get to the folder

+Copy the CSS files across

+Restart Discord

 Avaliable Themes: